Directed harmonic currents near hyperbolic singularities: Background

 Consider a holomorphic foliation $(M,\Fc,E)$ with a discrete set of singularities $E$ on a complex surface $M.$ We say that a singular point $x\in E$ is {\it linearizable} if there is a (local) holomorphic coordinates system of $M$ on an open neighborhood $\U_x$ of $x$ on which $(\U_x,x)$ is identified with $(\D^2,0)$ and the leaves of $(M,\Fc,E)$ are, under this identification, integral curves of a linear vector field $\Phi(z,w) = \mu z {\partial\over \partial z} + \lambda w{\partial\over \partial w}$ with some nonzero complex numbers $\lambda,\mu.$ Such neighborhood $\U_x$ is called a {\it singular flow box} of $x.$ Moreover, we say that a linearizable singular point $x\in E$ is {\it hyperbolic} if $\lambda/\mu\not\in\R.$

-Let $\Cc_\Fc$ (resp. $\Cc^1_\Fc$) denote the space of functions (resp. forms of bidegree $(1,1)$) defined on leaves of the foliations and compactly supported on $M\setminus E$ which are leafwise smooth and transversally continuous.
-A form $\alpha \in \Cc^1_\Fc$ is said to be {\it positive} if its restriction to every plaque is a positive $(1,1)$-form in the usual sense.
-A {\it harmonic current $T$ directed by the foliation $\Fc$} (or equivalently, a {\it directed harmonic current $T$ on $\Fc$}) is a linear continuous form on $\Cc^1_\Fc$ which verifies $i\ddbar T=0$ in the weak sense (namely $T(i\ddbar f)=0$ for all $f\in \Cc_\Fc$), and which is positive (namely, $T(\alpha)\geq 0$ for all positive forms $\alpha\in \Cc^1_\Fc$).
+Let $\Cc_\Fc$ (resp. $\Cc^{1,1}_\Fc$) denote the space of functions (resp. forms of bidegree $(1,1)$) defined on leaves of the foliations and compactly supported on $M\setminus E$ which are leafwise smooth and transversally continuous.
+A form $\alpha \in \Cc^{1,1}_\Fc$ is said to be {\it positive} if its restriction to every plaque is a positive $(1,1)$-form in the usual sense. \begin{definition} \rm A {\it harmonic current $T$ directed by the foliation $\Fc$} (or equivalently, a {\it directed harmonic current $T$ on $\Fc$}) is a linear continuous form on $\Cc^{1,1}_\Fc$ which verifies the following two conditions: \begin{enumerate} \item [(i)] $i\ddbar T=0$ in the weak sense, that is, $T(i\ddbar f)=0$ for all $f\in \Cc_\Fc,$ where in the expression $i\ddbar f,$ we only consider $\ddbar$ along the leaves; \item[(ii)] $T$ is positive, that is, $T(\alpha)\geq 0$ for all positive forms $\alpha\in \Cc^{1,1}_\Fc$. \end{enumerate} \end{definition}

-Let $\U$ be a flow box which admits $\T$ as a transversal.
+Let $\U\simeq \B\times\T$ be a flow box.
+By identifying $\T$ with a fiber of the natural projection of $\U$ onto $\B,$ we may regard $\T$ as a transversal.
 Then a harmonic current $T$ in $\U$ can be decomposed as

 where, $\nu$ is a positive measure on $\T,$ and for $\nu$-almost every $\alpha\in\T,$ $P_\alpha $ is the plaque in $\U$ passing through $\alpha$ and $h_\alpha$ denotes the harmonic function associated to the current $T$ on $P_\alpha.$